MartinP460/react-denmark-map/README.md

 import { Municipalities } from 'react-denmark-map'

 const App = () => {
-  return (
-    <Municipalities
-      className="denmark"
-      style={{ marginTop: '20px' }}
+  return <Municipalities className="denmark" style={{ marginTop: '20px' }} color="lightgray" />
-      width="100%"
-      height="750px"
-      color="lightgray"
-    />
-  )
 }
 ```

 These props are:

-- `className` is a string which is applied to the SVG's parent element, `<figure>`.
-It can be used for positioning.
+- `className` is a string which is applied directly to the SVG element.
-- `style` is an object of CSS properties which is applied to the SVG's parent element, `<figure>`.
-It can be used for positioning.
+- `style` is an object of CSS properties which is applied directly to the SVG element.
-- `width` is a string that controls the width of the map.
-- `height` is a string that controls the height of the map.
 - `color` is the default color applied to each area of the map.
-Essentially, this is the color of the map.
+Essentially, this is the default color of the map.
 It's overwritten by styles returned by the `customizeAreas` function if the function returns a color for that area.
+Keep in mind that you can apply the `fill` style in the `style` object and it will have the same effect.

 In addition to the props mentioned above, the `clickable` and `hoverable` props are booleans used to toggle hover styles on each `<path>` element / area.
 They are purely decorational.